 If necessary, the doctor may remove the entire lymph node.

 Swollen lymph nodes caused by cancer may not shrink back to normal size until the cancer is treated.
-Cancer treatment may consist of removing the tumor or any affected lymph nodes.
-It may also consist of chemotherapy to shrink the tumor.
+Cancer treatment may involve removing the tumor or any affected lymph nodes.
+It may also involve chemotherapy to shrink the tumor.

 Your doctor will discuss which treatment option is best for you.